stevenj/CIPs/CIP-0062/README.md

 This endpoint should construct the CBOR encoded delegation certificate according to the specs in [CIP-36 Example](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#example---registration).

-The Wallet should then sign the certificate with the private staking key as described in the same example as above.
+The wallet should then sign the certificate with the private staking key as described in the same example as above.

 The implementation of this endpoint can make use of the already existing [CIP-30](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030#full-api) `api.signData` and `api.submitTx` to perform the broadcasting of the transaction containing the metadata.